4ms/stm32mp2-baremetal/README.md

 ```

-## Debugging (and a faster way to load an app)
+## Loading an app via SWD (and how to debug)

 1. The Discovery and Eval boards have an SWD connection via the USB jack marked
    "ST-LINK" which you are already using for the console terminial.

 3. Power on, and watch the console for "Hit any key...".
 Then hit a key to
    stop U-boot from continuing.
-You should be at the U-BOOT prompt now.
+You should be at the U-Boot prompt now.

 3. Start openocd.
 The scripts for the stm32mp2 chips are included in this repo,
    as well as the openocd config file (`openocd.cfg`).
 So start openocd in a